gp164/linux2-git/basic-commands/README.md

 - Check status and verify that there i nothing to be committed

-- Check branches merged in master
+- See what branches are merged in master, for the moment, only maste rshould be displayed

 - Checkout to master branch